meshery/meshery/docs/pages/getting-started/overview.md

 language: en
 ---

 As the cloud native management plane, Meshery enables the adoption, operation, and management of Kubernetes clusters and their lifecycle.
-Meshery's powerful performance management functionality is useful whether your running workloads on Kubernetes or outside of Kubernetes.
+Meshery's powerful performance management functionality is useful whether you are running workloads on Kubernetes or outside of Kubernetes.

 Meshery implmenents both [Service Mesh Performance](https://smp-spec.io) (SMP) and [Service Mesh Interface](https://smi-spec.io) (SMI) and Meshery is the conformance tool for SMI.
 Meshery integrates with Open Application Model (OAM) to enable users to deploy service mesh patterns.
 Meshery enables operators to deploy WebAssembly filters to Envoy-based data planes.
 Meshery facilitates learning about functionality and performance of service meshes and incorporates the collection and display of metrics from applications running on or across service meshes.